Indigenous Studies (INST) 369

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Ray, Arthur J. I Have Lived Here Since the World Began.
-Toronto: Key Porter, 2015
+Ray, Arthur J. An Illustrated History of Canada's Native People: I Have Lived Here Since the World Began.
+4th ed., McGill-Queen's UP, 2016. (eBook)

 Online materials include a Student Manual, Course Manual, a Study Guide, Assignments, and a Digital Reading Room.
 The Student Manual provides general information while the other materials are all specific to this course.